Last Updated on June 24, 2025 by George Pavlopoulos

 The discovery of the Aeginetans took place in 1811 on the Greek island of Aegina.
 Their history is shaped not only by their identification process but also by the debate regarding their restoration and presentation.
 Five years after their discovery, in 1816, the Aeginetans were acquired by Prince Ludwig I of Bavaria.
 He commissioned Bertel Thordvalsen to recreate the missing elements of the Aeginetans and restore them.

-In 1830, the restored Aeginetans were presented in the Glyptothek of Munich, and the debate carried on for decades.
+In 1830, the restored Aeginetans were exhibited in the Glyptothek of Munich, and the debate continued for decades.
 Finally, in the 1960s, Thordvalsen’s additions were removed.

 “The Art of Replication” at Draiflessen Collection features a number of exhibits about the Aeginetans: from plaster casts and sketches to casts in artificial marble.